smithy-lang/smithy-kotlin/docs/design/client-configuration.md

 }
 ```

+NOTE: The example client interface above has intentionally left off KDoc comments for many of the fields for brevity.
 NOTE: See the Appendix for definitions of some of these inherited interfaces (e.g. `SdkClientFactory`).

 1. All generated service clients inherit from `SdkClient`